Quick Reads

 It’s officially regarded as a cat

-This may have come as less of a surprise to Japanese fans, given that the Sharp Claw Pocket Monster’s original name, ニューラ Nyula, starts with にゅー nyu (cat’s purr).
-The idea to combine a cat with a kamaitachi may stem from nyu containing an old Japanese word for weasel, ゆう yu, and/or the fact that both are creatures known for slashing with claws.
+This may have come as less of a surprise to Japanese fans, given that the Pocket Monster’s original name, ニューラ Nyula, starts with にゅー nyu (cat’s purr).
+The idea to combine a cat with a kamaitachi may stem from nyu containing an alternate reading of itachi, ゆう yu, and/or the fact that both are creatures known for slashing with claws.

 The curious development of Sneasel